-The distribution of speed bins shell fulfills requirements of paragraph 9.3.7.
+10.1.
+Calculation of results.

+Calculate the test substances average, minimal and maximal concertation during the test for PM2.5 and NO2 inside and outside the vehicle and for CO2 inside the vehicle for the whole test.

 10.2.
-Calculation of results.

-Calculate the test substances average, minimal and maximal concertation during the test for PM2.5 and NO2 inside and outside the vehicle and for CO2 inside the vehicle.

-10.3.
-Data reporting shall use the format in Annex VIII.
+Data reporting shall use the format in Annex IX.
 Additions to the report should be agreed on between the client and the laboratory.